CrowdStrike/Cloud-Azure/container/falcon-container-terraform/README.md

 /bin/bash demo up
 ```

+NOTE:

+* This demo will prompt for the required API Client ID, Secret and CID for your falcon platform.
+* This demo will also prompt on whether to install the LUMOS (falcon-container) sensor
+    * If you choose not to install LUMOS the Kernel Mode Falcon-Node-Sensor will be deployed via Helm Chart

 ### Tear Down

 NOTE: This demo will place you in a session to the `helper` VM which you must exit to tear down the environment.